-Meet Vancouver theatre artist and artistic director of Rumble Theatre, Stephen Drover.
+Meet Vancouver theatre artist, Stephen Drover.

 Meet Stephen Drover

 About 23 years ago, Stephen got really drunk.
 He was an Anthropology major at Memorial University of Newfoundland and his best friend got him wasted and convinced him to join the Theatre department.
 So the serious decision to pursue a life-long path began with three prophetic words: “Sure.
 Fuck it.”